 We don’t know whether the recession we are in now will be sharp and short or sharp and prolonged, but if bad times linger and financing dries up, we can expect a repeat of what occurred after the Great Recession.

 The U.S, economy has come to an historic halt and that means that few people are moving.
 Home sales have slowed—to what extent we don’t know yet—and apartment dwellers are more apt to stay put and wait out the pandemic than try and find new places to live.
 The entire country is in a hunker-down mentality, and this may stay unchanged for a couple of months.

 When the economy reopens—and that of course depends upon the pandemic—many are predicting a different America where people will decide to stay home more and mingle with others less even if COVID-19 disappears.
 For now, we are looking at stable rents, little inclination for tenants to relocate, and a trend toward safer and secure apartments that will afford tenants the ability to better navigate times of quarantine.

 We are entering previously unknown times, and if nothing else, this is now a serious renters’ market and how long it stays that way is unpredictable.
-If you are a first time landlord or thinking about buying your first rental property, pay close attention to what is happening in the economy.
+If you are a new at being a landlord or thinking about buying your first rental property, pay close attention to what is happening in the economy.

 5 Tips to Help You Start Investing in Properties